The President Kennedy Assassination

 First off, two witnesses saw a man equipped with a gun on the TSBD 6th floor, but not at the same window.
 Amos Euins saw a gunman at the most eastern window, and Arnold Rowland saw another one at the most western window.

-The presence of two shooters on the grassy knoll is also quite certain, especially as Lee Bowers saw two gunmen firing at the President from this area.
+The presence of two shooters behind the picket fence is also likely, especially as Lee Bowers would have seen two gunmen firing at the President from this location.

 Finally, it is clear that there were also two shooters in the south side of Dealey Plaza.
 One responsible for the shot in the Governor's back, and the other one for the fatal shot in the President's head.

-Note that such a shooting triangulation was essential to cover all the angles in order to kill JFK, and then explains all the shots.
+Note that such a triangulation was necessary to cover all the angles and explains all the shots.

 Let us make the count: